eric-s-s/dice-tables/README.rst

     That's a one in 1.000e+999 chance or 1.000e-997%

-Finally, here are all the kinds of dice you can add.
+Finally, here are all the kinds of dice you can add

 - dt.Die(6)
 - dt.ModDie(6, -2)
 - dt.WeightedDie({1:1, 2:5, 3:2})